-- a.
-Has been a documented member of a nationally recognized, organized animal sport or hobby for a period of at least one (1) year prior to making application the exemption.
-Provided, however, any activity involving the fighting or physical contact between animals or any activity otherwise illegal or dangerous to animals or people shall not be considered an organized sport or hobby for purposes of this section; or - b.
-Participates in field trials, owns nationally recognized breeds used specifically as hunting dogs, participates in hunting activities, provided the Owner has held and continues to hold a current, valid state of Oklahoma hunting license for a period of at least one (1) year prior to making application for an Intact Animal exemption; or - c.
-Is training animals to be actively involved in one of the activities mentioned in subparagraphs 117.B.1.a and 117.B.1.b above; and - d.
+- 1. Permit Qualifications.
+An individual, not a commercial breeder, who: - a. a nationally recognized, organized animal sport or hobby for a period of at least one (1) year prior to making application the exemption.
+Provided, however, any activity involving the fighting or physical contact between animals or any activity otherwise

+- illegal or dangerous to animals or people shall not be considered an organized sport or hobby for purposes of this section; or - b.
+Participates in field trials, owns nationally recognized breeds used specifically as hunting dogs, participates in hunting activities, provided the Owner has held and continues to hold a current, valid state of Oklahoma hunting license for a period of at least one (1) year prior to making application for an Intact Animal exemption; or - e.
+Is training animals to be actively involved in one of the activities mentioned in paragraphs above; and Has a veterinarian statement for a medical exemption related to the health of the dog or cat dated within the previous six (6) months; and - db.
 Has not been convicted in the past ten (10) years of any offense related to illegal commercial breeding, dog fighting, a nuisance offense under this Title, a cruelty offense or a neglect offense under applicable law, a violation of the Oklahoma Wildlife Conservation Code or regulations, or two (2) or more violations of subparagraph 101A.2. of this chapter prohibiting at-large dogs and cats, or two (2) or more violations of Title 27 Chapter 14 of the Tulsa Revised Ordinances governing Disturbing the Peace. - e.
 Is in compliance with the Commercial Pet Breeders and Animal Shelter Licensing Act, 4 O.S.Supp.2012, Sections 30.1, et seq., as it may be amended from time to time. - 2.
 Application Documents.
-An applicant for an Intact Animal Exemption permit shall submit to the Director of Finance the name(s) and photo(s) of each animal at the residence for which the application is being made and one of the following for each animal: - a.
+An applicant for an Intact Animal Exemption permit shall submit to the Director of Finance a statement from an Oklahoma board certified veterinarian stating the nature of the health issue as it relates to the dog or cat, the name(s) and no less than photo(s), one front view, and one for each side view, of each animal at the residence for which the application is being made and one of the following for each animal: - a.
 A show catalog including the applicant's name as an exhibitor, and not less than two (2) superintendents' conformation receipts, dated within the twelve (12) months immediately preceding the date of application; or - b.
-For an owner of hunting dogs, proof that the owner holds or is exempt from holding a current and valid state of Oklahoma hunting license; or - c.
-For a one (1) year temporary Exemption Permit during training, certificates of completion of at least two training classes, dated within the twelve (12) months immediately preceding the date of application.
+For an owner of hunting dogs, proof that the owner holds or is exempt from holding a current and valid state of Oklahoma hunting license; or - e.
+For a one (1) year temporary Exemption Permit during training, certificates of completion of at least two training classes, dated within the twelve (12) months immediately preceding the date of application. - 3.
+Renewal.
+A permit holder must reapply for the exemption permit every year for any ongoing health issue.
+To make application, the permit holder must furnish to the Director of Finance the items listed in Subsection 117.C.2 that are dated within the previous six (6) months.

-C. Animal rescuer permit.
+CD.
+Animal rescuer permit.